nkoehler/mat-video/README.md

 *color* | **ThemePalette** | Material theme color palette for the sliders | *primary* *spinner* | **string** | Use 'spin', 'dot', 'split-ring', 'hourglass', or pass your own buffering spinner class | *spin* *poster* | **string** | Path or URL to a poster image | *null*

+In addition, [source](https://www.w3schools.com/tags/tag_source.asp) and [track](https://www.w3schools.com/tags/tag_track.asp) elements are supported by **mat-video**.

+The *matVideoSource* attribute can be used on the *source* tag to automatically reload the video when the source changes.

+The *matVideoTrack* attribute can be used on the *track* tag to automatically reload the video when the track changes.

 ## Credits
 **mat-video** is an open-source project developed by Nicholas Koehler.